tianyizz/Pthread-Library-Implementation/README.md

 # Goal
-the program should implement a same functionality as in a pthread API.
+The program should implement a same functionality as in a pthread API.
 It has basic functionality as create, yield, join, and exit, as well as synchronization characterisitcs, such as mutexlock, mutexunlock, wait, signal.